-SPACES—Saving and Preserving Arts and Cultural Environments—is a nonprofit 501 (c) (3) public benefit organization that was incorporated in 1978 for the purposes of identifying, documenting, and advocating for the preservation of large-scale art environments and other self-taught artistic activity.
-Founding Director Seymour Rosen conceived of SPACES as a national (and, later, an international) organization; currently operating out of offices in northern California, it boasts an archives of approximately 35,000 photographs as well as numerous books, articles, audio and video tapes/DVDs, and primary artists’ documents.
+SPACES—Saving and Preserving Arts and Cultural Environments—was incorporated in 1978 for the purposes of identifying, documenting, and advocating for the preservation of large-scale art environments and other self-taught artistic activity.
+Founding Director Seymour Rosen conceived of SPACES as a national (and, later, an international) organization.
+Currently managed by Kohler Foundation in Kohler, Wisconsin, it boasts an archives of approximately 35,000 photographs as well as numerous books, articles, audio and video tapes/DVDs, and primary artists’ documents.
 The archives also include a clipping file, personal letters and correspondence from artists, scholars, researchers, museum and gallery personnel, arts and history/humanities councils, and governmental agencies.

 What does SPACES Archives consist of?

 SPACES has become recognized internationally as the largest and most extensive archive on this subject.
 The databases are generally organized into four components:

 - The site database, which contains historically-significant and varied information on over 1,400 sites in the United States alone, as well as on numerous sites overseas;

 - The bibliographic database, which includes almost 2,000 multi-lingual entries citing documents relating to art environments;